 Immediately after, wash your hands thoroughly with soap and water, or use a hand sanitizer that contains at least 60 percent alcohol.

 4. Wear a face mask when you are in public.

-Along with social distancing, the CDC is encouraging people to use homemade cloth face coverings to help slow the spread of the virus and to prevent people who have the virus – but don’t know it – from spreading it to others.
+Along with social distancing, the CDC advises all people to “wear cloth face coverings in public settings and when around people who don’t live in your household, especially when other social distancing measures are difficult to maintain.”
 This is recommended in combination with continually washing your hands, keeping your surrounding surfaces clean, and avoiding people who you know are sick.
-Please note, you should not wear high-grade surgery masks that are needed by medical professionals.

 5. Clean and disinfect frequently touched surfaces.

 Frequently touched surfaces such as tables, doorknobs, light switches, handles, phones, keyboards, toilets, and faucets should be disinfected daily.
 For specific recommendations on cleaning porous (soft), non-porous (hard) surfaces, along with electronics and linens and clothing items, please reference the CDC guidelines.